waasiedu/Custom-Client-Server-Protocol-Using-TCP-Sockets/README.md

-# Custom Client–Server Protocol Using TCP Sockets
+# A Small TCP Protocol I Built to Really Understand the Stream

+I built this project because I kept seeing TCP described as “reliable” and “ordered,” yet every real system still seemed to reinvent its own protocol on top of it.

+So this repo is my attempt to answer a simple question:

-A compact but **production-style TCP client–server project** that demonstrates how to build a **custom application-layer protocol** on top of raw TCP sockets.
+> *What does it actually take to build a clean, predictable application protocol on top of raw TCP sockets?*

-This project was designed to be:
-- **Resume-aligned** (connection setup, message framing, latency & throughput analysis)
-- **Readable and educational** (clear protocol spec, diagrams, and rationale)
-- **Practical** (handles partial reads, graceful teardown, benchmarking)

-> **Core idea:** TCP is a byte stream, not a message protocol.
-> This project implements a simple **length-prefixed framing protocol** so application messages are reconstructed correctly.
+The answer turned out to be: **message framing, careful reads, and a lot of respect for the fact that TCP is just a byte stream.**

+This project is intentionally small, readable, and hands-on.

 ---

-## What this project demonstrates
+## What this project does

-- TCP socket programming (`bind`, `listen`, `accept`, `connect`, timeouts, teardown)
-- Application-layer **message framing**
-- Client–server request/response design
+- Implements a **length-prefixed framing protocol** on top of TCP
+- Handles **partial reads** correctly (no assumptions about `recv()` boundaries)
+- Supports a few simple message types (text, ping/pong, bulk data)
-- Latency (RTT) and throughput benchmarking under varying payload sizes
+- Includes a lightweight **latency and throughput benchmark**
-- Defensive networking practices (partial reads, max frame size guards)
+- Logs everything clearly so you can see what’s happening on the wire

+There’s no framework, no magic — just sockets and discipline.

 ---

+## Why framing exists (the short version)

+TCP does **not** preserve message boundaries.

+If you send: